On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Theory in the Linear-Gaussian Setting

 \begin{itemize} \item Assume $\kappa=0$.
 For any $n\geq 1$, $s\geq0$, we have

 \end{itemize}

-Combining Theorem \ref{cor-H1-semigroups} and Theorem \ref{cor-H2-semigroups} we may draw the basic (qualitative) conclusion that, after some initial time period, and given enough particles, the (noisy) exponential semigroups $\widehat{\mathcal{E}}_{s,t}(Q)$ are exponentially contractive (in some sense, e.g. almost-sure or $\bbL_n$-type) at a rate related to $\mu(A-{P}_{\infty}S)$.
-We note that the condition $\mu(A-{P}_{\infty}S)<0$ is however stronger than asking for $\mathrm{Absc}(A-{P}_{\infty}S)<0$; the latter of which follows immediately from classical observability/controllability conditions on the model (or even weaker detectability/stabilisability conditions); see (\ref{steady-state-eq}).
+Combining Theorem \ref{cor-H1-semigroups} and Theorem \ref{cor-H2-semigroups} we may draw the basic (qualitative) conclusion that, after some initial time period, and given enough particles, the (noisy) exponential semigroups $\widehat{\mathcal{E}}_{s,t}(Q)$ are exponentially contractive (in some sense, e.g. almost-sure or $\bbL_n$-type) at a rate related to a logarithmic norm $\overline{\mu}(A-{P}_{\infty}S)$.

+We remind the reader again that weak detectability and stabilisability assumptions ensure $\mathrm{Absc}(A-{P}_{\infty}S)<0$ and consequently, via the earlier discussion and \cite[Theorem 5]{strom1975logarithmic}, there exists some logarithmic norm such that $\overline{\mu}(A-{P}_{\infty}S) <0$.
+Assumptions \ref{mainAssumpObs} and \ref{mainAssumpCon} imply weak detectability and stabilisability.

 Finally, we also have the following new result which extends the exponential decay results for one-dimensional models presented in~\cite{2017arXiv171110065B} to the determinant of the matrix-valued Riccati diffusions considered herein.
 This is a type of stochastic Liouville formula.